 Section 2: Criteria: Skills and experience needed to meet the requirement.

-Section 3: Declarations to be submitted by the tenderer:

-Standard selection questionnaire.
+Section 3: Declarations to be submitted by the tenderer: Standard selection questionnaire.

 Section 4: Signatures.

-Annex 1: Data protection Annex 2: Pricing schedule Annex 3: Scope of work
+Annex 1: Data protection

+Annex 2: Pricing schedule

+Annex 3: Scope of work

 Annex 4: Final report template

-To accept this contract, we require the completion of Section 2 and Section 3 which will need to be approved by BEIS before the signatory of Section 4.
-Please address all communications to at the earliest opportunity.
+To accept this contract, we require the completion of Section 2 and Section 3, which will need to be approved by DESNZ before the signatory of Section 4.
+Please address all communications to be approved by DESNZ before the signatory of Section 4.
+Please address all communications to onoriode.esegbue@energysecurity.gov.uk copying tom.forrest@energysecurity.gov.uk at the earliest opportunity.
 Yours sincerely,